begateway/begateway-ios-sdk/README.md

 ```swift
 paymentModule.settings.returnURL = "https://your_server_url"
 ```
-You can setup your notification_url to become info about payment statys :
+You can setup your notification_url to become info about payment status :
 ```swift
 paymentModule.settings.notificationURL = "https://your_server_notifications_url"
 ```